matthewmorgan/node-soap-example/README.md

 # node-soap-example
 A simple SOAP server and client example using the node-soap package and express.
+Forked from the original here: https://github.com/officer-rosmarino/node-soap-example

+## Modifications of original
+So far, I've just updated the JS to be more modern and idiomatic, and removed an unused file.
+I don't intend to maintain this, just keeping it for reference.

 # Introduction
 I'm not an expert in Javascript, nor Node, nor SOAP, but I had the necessity to create a SOAP server using Node.js.
 Since I found the documentation to be a